ricmclaughlin/ricmclaughlin.github.com/_posts/2016-06-30-aws-developer-certification-vpc.md

 * Network Access Control List - firewall port filtering at the subnet level renamed; allows filtering inbound and outbound; return traffic is not specifically allowed so it is stateless; Each ACL rule has a number and rules are evaluated ascending; Best practice is to create rule numbers by 5 so other rules can be added later; Once rules are added all other traffic is denied by default.
 A network ACL overrides security groups.
 Only 1 ACL per subnet and they encompass and over-write the permissions defined there.
 Rules are evaluated ascending.

 ## NAT Gateway
 An instance needs an public IP address in addition to having a route in order to access the Internet.
-Disable Source/Destination Check
+For a NAT instance you need to disable the "Source/Destination Check" option.

 ## RDS (DB Subnet Group)
 RDS instances in a VPC - There is a mythical sort of subnet, called a [DB Subnet Group](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_VPC.WorkingWithRDSInstanceinaVPC.html), that must span multiple availability zones and can house RDS instances.